trustoverip/ctwg-toolkit-mrg/README.md

 ### Note

-As of October 2022 the specification of the tool, term construction and other key concepts are still under construction so this might change and the implementation and these instructions might also need to change with them.
+As of October 2022 the specification of the tool, term construction and other key concepts are still under construction so this might change the implementation and these instructions might also need to change with them.

 ## Before you begin